USPTO Examiner RAHMAN MOIN M - Art Unit 2898

 Interview Effectiveness

-Conducting an examiner interview provides a +12.5% benefit to allowance rate for applications examined by RAHMAN, MOIN M. This interview benefit is in the 53% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.9% benefit to allowance rate for applications examined by RAHMAN, MOIN M. This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness